jonnew/Oat/README.md

       great pieces of code, but I should at least use them for inspiration.
     - `oat-frameserve gige` lacks the ability to set FPS in free running (non-triggered mode)
-- [ ] Decorator is primitive
-    - Size of position markers, sample numbers, etc do not change with image resolution
-    - ~~How are multi-region tags displayed using the -R option?~~
 - [ ] Position type generalization
     - It might be a good idea to generalize the concept of a position to a multi-positional element